RMIT Node leader - Associate Professor Brant Gibson

 Research Officer - Dr. Amanda Abraham

 Staff with student.
-Image courtesy of the College of Science, Engineering and Health.
+Image courtesy of the STEM College.
 Amanda is a CNBP Research Fellow and a Cell Biologist.
 She is interested in understanding cellular interactions with nanomaterials, with the aim to develop nanoformulations for bio-imaging and bio-sensing applications.